sebastienrousseau/generator-avionic/README.md

 ## DISCOVER AVIONIC ✈

 ### FEATURES
-As firm believers in the highest levels of best practice and well thought out build processes Avionic ✈ takes care of providing everything needed to get started.
+As firm believers in the highest levels of best practice and well thought out build processes [AVIONIC ✈](http://avionic.io) takes care of providing everything needed to get started.

 * Gulp jobs for development, building, emulating and running your app
 * Compiles and concatenates your Sass